UM-ARM-Lab/cdcpd/README.md

 ```
 pip install -r requirements.txt
 ```

--e installs the library in edit mode, thus changes made in the repository will be affected globally . means install package (defined by setup.py) in current directory.

 You may noticed that a package named [glplotlib](https://github.com/cheng-chi/glplotlib) is installed by pip. glplotlib is another opensource library developed by Cheng Chi for virualizing 3D point cloud with better performance (comparing to matplotlib).

 install opencv: